rishighan/threetwo/README.md

 1. Clone this repo using `git clone https://github.com/rishighan/threetwo.git`
 2. Create an external docker network using `docker network create proxy`
 3. Run `docker-compose up --build -d` to run the containers in detatched mode
-4. For debugging you can leave out the `-d` flag
+4. For debugging, run `docker-compose up --build`
 5. Note that the first time, the process could take up to 10 minutes, since it is building containers for `threetwo`, `threetwo-import-service`, `comicvine-service`, `mongo`, `nats`, `nginx`
 6. For posterity, check that all containers are up using `docker ps`